MSc Transfusion and Transplantation SciencesFind a programme

 Commonwealth Shared Scholarships are available for applicants from developing Commonwealth countries.
-Students must fulfil the English language requirements, ideally before applying or by 30 June 2018 at the latest.
+Students must fulfil the English language requirements, ideally before applying or by 30 June 2019 at the latest.
 Chevening Scholarships available for many overseas students.
 Marshall Scholarships are available for US citizens.

 Further information on funding for prospective UK, EU and international postgraduate students.

 The programme comprises eight taught units that run from September to March and a research project that begins in May and runs until August.
 As an example, project topics have included:

 - A study on red cell antibody formation in trauma patients